 Many studies were conducted to determine the psychological effect of male infertility on their female partners which came up with the following results:

-Denial and skepticism When given the disturbing news of infertility, some women experience shock or denial.
+Denial and skepticism: when given the disturbing news of infertility, some women experience shock or denial.
 We give the participant's statements on the time they discovered their husband's infertility.

-Confusion and Frustration Some ladies stated that they did not fully comprehend the situation when the doctor first identified male infertility.
+Confusion and Frustration: some ladies stated that they did not fully comprehend the situation when the doctor first identified male infertility.
 When presented with the initial diagnosis, uncertainty may emerge from not anticipating this outcome or the significance of this diagnosis.

-Anxiety and worry Following the diagnosis of male infertility, some of the things highlighted by the women during the examinations were signs of worry.
+Anxiety and worry: following the diagnosis of male infertility, some of the things highlighted by the women during the examinations were signs of worry.
 Fear of separation, upsetting their personal tranquilly, and how the family and husband would respond to the diagnosis of male infertility were among these.

-Disappointment A diagnosis of infertility, particularly untreatable infertility, was frequently cited by women as having a significant negative impact on their mental health.
+Disappointment: a diagnosis of infertility, particularly untreatable infertility, was frequently cited by women as having a significant negative impact on their mental health.
 When infertility or irreversible infertility was diagnosed, disappointment frequently struck quickly.
 [7]

-Joy When they learned that they had male infertility, several ladies rejoiced since they were relieved of the burden from their relatives.
+Joy: when they learned that they had male infertility, several ladies rejoiced since they were relieved of the burden from their relatives.

 Cognitive response to infertility in couples

-This theme includes two subcategories: mental engagement and Psychological restlessness.
+This theme includes two subcategories: mental engagement and psychological restlessness.
 According to the studies, subjects including the prospect of a husband or wife remarriage, family members' interest in the participant's infertility, and the husband's feelings of sorrow when seeing fruitful couples were the causes of the participants' mental engagement.
 Additionally, some expectant mothers who kept their pregnancies a secret from the participants led to their mental illness.
 Additionally, those who hid their infertility constantly kept in mind what would happen if the issue was revealed.

 Emotional-affective reactions of infertility in couples